hpcfung/PHYS449/Assignment 3/README.md

 - hidden layer 3 width: number of neurons in the third hidden layer
 --------------------------------------------------------------------------------------------------------------------------------------
 testing
-- ICs tested: number of solutions tested when calculating the testing loss
+- number of points tested: number of ICs tested when calculating the testing loss